About This Web Site

 There is a rich and vibrant history of anarchist, labor and racial and gender struggles for social change which have been ignored by conventional histories of the United States.
 Lucy Parsons, a poor woman of color who took great risks engaging in revolutionary worker-led movements for justice, is a part of this enormous history.
 She is a unique figure even within the anarchist movement, as one of the only known African American anarchist women of her era.
 Many of the struggles in which she took part are responsible for the freedoms and privileges Americans enjoy today.
 The fight for the 8-hour workday, for example, led to the passage of the Fair Labor Standards Act of 1938, which guarantees minimum wage and overtime pay and prohibits child labor in the USA.
 Yet there is very little information available about Lucy Parsons or the movements of her era, although her legacy continues to grow.

-When this web site was created in 2003 there was only one full length biography about Lucy Parsons: Lucy Parsons, American Revolutionary written by Carolyn Ashbaugh, and published by Charles H. Kerr Publishing Co. in 1976, but it had been out of print for 27 years (it was was eventually reprinted in 2013 by Haymarket Press).
-Since then 2 more books about Lucy Parsons have been published: Lucy Parsons: Freedom, Equality & Solidarity, Writings and Speeches, 1878-1937 by Gale Ahrens with Roxanne Dunbar-Ortiz (2004), and The Goddess of Anarchy: The Life and Times of Lucy Parsons, American Radical by Jacqueline Jones (2017).
+When this web site was created in 2003 there was only one full length biography about Lucy Parsons: Lucy Parsons, American Revolutionary, written by Carolyn Ashbaugh (published in 1976).
+Since then two more books about Lucy Parsons have been published: Lucy Parsons: Freedom, Equality & Solidarity, Writings and Speeches, 1878-1937 by Gale Ahrens with Roxanne Dunbar-Ortiz (2004), and Goddess of Anarchy: The Life and Times of Lucy Parsons, American Radical by Jacqueline Jones (2017).
+All three of these books are essential reading for anyone who finds the information provided in this web site compelling.

 In Boston, the Lucy Parsons Center has successfully operated a bookstore and meeting space in her name since 1992.
-In 2004, the city of Chicago designated one of its public spaces as Lucy Parsons Park, a 0.32 acre gathering place for community residents of all ages.
-The park still exists today.
+In 1997, the Labor Art and Mural Project unveiled an 8'x30' mural in Mexico City featuring Lucy Parsons (along with Albert Parsons and Emiliano Zapata).
+A few months later in Chicago, a larger 20'x130' mural featuring Lucy was revealed to celebrate the historic UPS strike.
+In 2004, the city of Chicago designated one of its public spaces as Lucy Parsons Park, a 0.32 acre gathering place on Belmont Avenue for community residents of all ages.
+And in 2022, a new housing development (in Logan Square, Chicago), with 100% affordable units, was named the Lucy Gonzalez Parsons Apartments.

-The Lucy Parsons Project was launched on June 9, 2003.
-It was last updated on October 2, 2024.
+The Lucy Parsons Project was launched on June 9, 2003, at lucyparsonsproject.org, and has since moved to lucyparsonsproject.com.
+It was last updated on November 23, 2024.

 _______________________________________________________________